 6 reasons you should wait to settle down

-The average age for first-time marriage now stands at 30 for women and 32 for men, according to the Office for National Statistics.
-In 1961 this was just 23 for women and 25 for men – it seems we’ve become a nation of waiters and daters.
-There are lots of underlying reasons for this – women are now more independent, with career paths to follow, and overall there’s a belief in life before marriage, or settling down.
+According to the Office of National Statistics, the average age for men and women to marry is now 35.
+In 1961, this was just 23 for women and 25 for men.
+It seems we’ve become a nation of singles waiting before settling down.
+There are many reasons for this; women are more independent, with career paths to follow, and there’s less emphasis on marriage or settling down in society in general.

-And this is no bad thing – not everyone has the desire to be ‘tied down’ from an early age.
-We’re not saying that if you got married when you were 22 you made a mistake; different things work for different people.
-But if you’re still looking for ‘the one’, here’s why waiting isn’t such a bad thing after all.
+And that’s no bad thing.
+Not everyone wants to be ‘tied down’ at an early age.
+We’re not saying that if you did get married at 22 you made a mistake, different things work for different people.
+But if you’re still looking for that special someone, here are six reasons why waiting isn’t such a bad thing after all.

 1. Maturity leads to happier marriages

 The older you are, the less likely you are to divorce.
-The maturity that comes with age helps bring life into perspective, and allows you to make better choices.
-If you’re in your 30s, or older, when you marry you’ve experienced something of life and will have a better perspective on what matters (and what doesn’t) in a relationship.
+The maturity that comes with age can help bring life into perspective and allow you to make better choices.
+If you’re older when you marry, you will have had more experiences and a better understanding of what matters (and what doesn’t) in a relationship.

 2. Age doesn’t equal emotional baggage

-As we get older we experience more and we get hurt more.
-But if you can learn from those knocks and mistakes then you become so much more emotionally mature and aware.
-Baggage doesn’t need to be a bad thing – it can represent everything you’ve learnt about life.
+As we get older, we have more experiences and we can get hurt.
+But if you learn from those knocks and mistakes then you become so much more emotionally mature and aware.
+Baggage doesn’t need to be a bad thing – it can represent everything you’ve learned about life.

 3. You can make better choices

-The older you get the better you know what you want from life.
-This enables you to make better partner choices.
-Your romantic relationships, friendships and experiences with your family all give you experience in knowing the kind of people you get on with – and the kinds that rub you up the wrong way.
-That way, you’ll be able to see past the initial attraction when you meet someone new to what really matters.
+The older you get, the more you know what you want from life.
+This helps you to make better partner choices.
+Your romantic relationships, friendships and family ties all help you get to know the kind of people you get on with – and the kind that rub you up the wrong way.
+That way, you’ll be able to see past the initial attraction when you meet someone new and concentrate on what really matters.

 4. You are a better version of you

-Older really does equal wiser.
-We become much more aware of our own faults, and our own positive traits.
-Ultimately over time we learn to really like ourselves, and that is very attractive to other people.
+Older often does really mean wiser.
+We become much more aware of our own faults and our positive qualities as we age.
+Ultimately, we learn to really like ourselves – a very attractive trait.

 5. You know what commitment means

-As time goes on you learn to realise how honouring your word really means something.
-Through education, work and relationships being committed becomes more and more important.
-After all, who wants to employ someone, or be friends with someone, who doesn’t know the meaning of the word commitment?
+As time goes on, you come to understand the gravity of making a commitment.
+In your work, friendships and relationships, commitment becomes more important.
+After all, who wants to employ someone – or be friends with someone – who doesn’t know the meaning of the word commitment?

 6. You have a more secure future

-With an established career, savings and maybe even a home, your relationship will start on a better footing.
-You will hopefully have fewer money worries, which will help you to – if you wish – start a family.
-Put simply, you’re less likely to blow your pay packet on a ridiculous gadget or some designer shoes when you get older.
+With an established career, savings, and maybe even your own home, your relationship will start on a more secure footing.
+You’ll hopefully have fewer money worries, which will help you to start a family, if that’s what you want.
+Put simply, you’re less likely to blow your pay packet on a gadget or designer dress.

-There is nothing wrong – and in fact lots right – about waiting to settle down.
-Sometimes it might feel like your friends are all getting into long-term relationships and leaving you behind.
-But what matters is that you make the right choice for you, not the quick choice.
+There’s nothing wrong with waiting to settle down.
+Sometimes it might feel like your friends are all settling into long-term relationships and leaving you behind, but what really matters, is that you make the right choice for you.